fatiherikli/fatiherikli.github.io/README.rst

 Other similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any *national implementations* thereof.

-Waiver.
+~
+Waiver
+~

 To the greatest extent permitted by, but not in contravention of, applicable law, Affirmer hereby overtly, fully, permanently, irrevocably and unconditionally waives, abandons, and surrenders all of Affirmer's Copyright and Related Rights and associated claims and causes